Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Measurement

 \section{Measurement}

-It is challenging to turn Gottesman's semantics for measurement into a type system because it looks at its operation on all the basis states rather than simply the evolution of a single Pauli operator.
-Namely, it adds significant computational complexity, while type checking should be linear.
-Nonetheless, our normalization in~\Cref{sec:normal} parallels that in the stabilizer formalism, and the action of measurement on stabilizer groups is well-understood ~\cite{Gottesman1998}.
-This produces a method for type checking that is quadratic in the number of qubits in the worst case~\cite{aaronson2004improved}.
+It is challenging to turn Gottesman's semantics for measurement into an efficient deductive system because it looks at its operation on all the basis states rather than simply the evolution of a single Pauli operator.
+Namely, it adds significant computational complexity, while our prior deductive rules were linear in the number of qubits.
+Nonetheless, our normalization in~\Cref{sec:normal} parallels that in the stabilizer formalism, and the action of measurement on stabilizer groups is well-understood~\cite{Gottesman1998}.
+This produces a method for inferring the postconditions for measurement that is quadratic in the number of qubits in the worst case~\cite{aaronson2004improved}.